sergeballif/NSC-Math-181/Specifications.md

 The number one way to be successful in mathematics is to do a lot of problems, and to do them in a way where you strive to achieve deep, personal understanding of how the problems are solved.

-## Specifications for work on Problems, Teaching Items, and Miniprojects
+## Specifications for work on Problems and Miniprojects

 Problems and Miniprojects differ from other work in the class in that they involve written communication, and not just giving answers to problems.
 Therefore the specifications for work on these items are more complex and focus mainly on writing, communication, and style.

-### General rules for Passing work on Problems, Teaching Items, and Miniprojects
+### General rules for Passing work on Problems and Miniprojects

-Attaining Mastery level on one of these items requires that you be aware of the four different kinds of error that can occur when doing significant work in mathematics.
+Attaining a __PASS__ grade on one of these items requires that you be aware of the four different kinds of error that can occur when doing significant work in mathematics.

 1. __Computational error__.
 This occurs when a mathematical computation (calculus, algebra, arithmetic, etc.) is incorrectly carried out, either by hand or on a computer.
 For example: Given the equaton $3x = 9$ and arriving at $x = 2$ is a computational error.
 2. __Logical error__.
 A logical error occurs when a conclusion is drawn erroneously from a set of information.
 For example: Given the equation $x^2 = 9$ and concluding that x must be positive is a logical error.
 In calculus, if you are given the derivative equation $f'(5) = 0$, and then conclude that f must have a local extreme value at $x = 5$, this is a logical error.
 3. __Syntax error__.
 Syntax errors occur in one of two ways.
 First, they can occur as errors in English grammar, when the rules for language usage are not followed correctly, especially to the point that they obscure the thought process in the solution or introduce new errors.
 Second, they can occur as errors in the usage of mathematical notation, especially if the misuse of notation obscures the solution or introduces new errors.
 For example, in calculus the misuse of the pronoun "it" without clear reference to an antecedent is a particular problem (example: "It is increasing because it is positive").
 In mathematical notation, syntax errors can be caused by switching variables mid-solution (for example, solving $3t = 9$ to get $x = 3$ is an error); by misusing function notation, mismatching parentheses, and a host of other possibilities.
 (Note: WeBWorK in particular has no mercy when it comes to syntax error.)
 4. __Semantic error__.
 Semantic errors occur when the rules of the _grammar_ of a language are followed but the resulting statements are nonsensical or meaningless.
 For example, the statement "Colorless green ideas sleep furiously" is correct English syntax but has no meaning, therefore it represents a semantic error.
 In mathematics, a similarly semantically erroneous statement would be "The following graph can be factored".
 This is a semantic error because we don't "factor" graphs; we factor polynomials and integers, and to say we are "factoring a graph" is meaningless.

 In reality, these errors are closely linked together, and an error in one category usually introduces an error in one of the others.
-The general rule for Math 181 is: __Work on Problems and Miniprojects must be almost, if not  entirely free of all of the above kinds of error in order to be assessed as Mastery level; and there can be no significant instances of any of these errors.__ That is, a small number of minor errors can be tolerated as long as they do not make the answer incorrect (for Problems) or significantly obscure the thought process in the solution.
-But large numbers of minor errors, or a single instance of a major error, will result in the work being marked as _Progressing_ at best.
+The general rule for Math 181 is: __Work on Problems and Miniprojects must be almost, if not  entirely free of all of the above kinds of error in order to be assessed at the PASS level; and there can be no significant instances of any of these errors.__ That is, a small number of minor errors can be tolerated as long as they do not make the answer incorrect (for Problems) or significantly obscure the thought process in the solution.
+But large numbers of minor errors, or a single instance of a major error, will result in the problem being marked as __No PASS__.

 For these items, we will often refer to the __standard audience for Math 181__, which is defined to be: